-As described in Note 9 to the consolidated financial statements, the carrying amount of the Company's DAC was \$3,510,931 as of December 31, 2023.
-The underlying assets are located in the Tigray Region of Ethiopia where civil conflict has occurred, resulting in suspension of the Company's activities.
+As described in Note 9 to the consolidated financial statements, the carrying amount of the Company's DAC was \$6,169,292 as of December 31, 2024.
 As more fully described in Note 2 and 3 to the consolidated financial statements, management assesses DAC for indicators of impairment at each reporting period.